zachglick/neural-network-potential-workshop/meeting_1/README.md

 The average covalent bond is on the order of 100 kcal / mol.
 Convert this energy to the same units as the QM9 energies.
+What is 100 kcal / mol error as a fraction of the standard deviation of energies?
 For a ML model to accurately capture bond-breaking, it must have an error much less than the average bond dissociation energy.
 Does that seem feasible?
-What is an 100 kcal / mol error as a fraction of the standard deviation of energies?
+How accurate must the ML model be?

 ---